Hurricane Milton Updates

 Meteorological Summary:

-• A few strong to severe thunderstorms capable of producing frequent lightning, gusty winds (40-60 mph), and heavy downpours will be possible during peak heating hours.
+• Isolated strong to severe thunderstorms may be capable of producing frequent lightning, damaging wind gusts (50-70 mph), an isolated tornado or two and heavy downpours.

 To view the complete Morning Situation Report, please select the link below.